Bristol Type 603: Britannia and Brigand (603 S3)

 The third series of 603, introduced in 1982 and continuing until 1994, saw Bristol adopt for the first time the names of the famous Bristol Aeroplane Company models for its cars.
 With this series of 603, there was a smaller radiator grille and more modern rear vision mirrors.
 The headlamps were the rectangular units from the Volkswagen Scirocco II.
 The tail-lights, borrowed from the Bedford CF2 van, were also mounted directly vertically, whereas on previous versions of the 603 the reversing lights were separate from the rear turn indicators and brake lights.

-The Bristol Britannia was the standard version, whilst the Bristol Brigand had a Rotomaster turbocharger added to the Chrysler V8 engine and a torque converter originally used on the 440 V8 to cope with the extra performance, which saw the Brigand capable of 150 mph (241 km/h).
+The Bristol Britannia was the standard version, whilst the Bristol Brigand had a Rotomaster turbocharger added to the Chrysler V8 engine and a torque converter originally used on the 440 V8 to cope with the extra performance, which saw the Brigand capable of a gearing limited 150 mph (241 km/h).
 The Brigand could be distinguished from the Britannia by the bulge in the bonnet needed to accommodate the turbocharger, and also had alloy wheels as standard equipment.

 There were a number of minor changes to the appearance of both models during their 12-year production run, especially at the front.

+The Bristol Owners Club (BOC) website lists 19 Brigands and 16 Britannias.

 Blenheim (603 S4)

-With the Blenheim, Bristol further refined the 603, in particular modernising the mechanicals of the car through the introduction of multi-port fuel injection, which improved both performance and fuel consumption.
-Turbocharging was no longer available, but the Blenheim Series 1 still had the same level of performance as the Brigand.
+With the Blenheim, Bristol further refined the 603, in particular modernising the mechanicals of the car through the introduction of the multi-port fuel injection, Chrysler Magnum engine, which improved both performance and fuel consumption.
+Turbocharging was no longer available, but the Blenheim Series 1 was claimed to have similar levels of performance as the Brigand, although in reality, it was closer to the Britannia.
+The car also benefitted from the fitment of a four-speed overdrive lock-up automatic transmission, which greatly contributed to the improved fuel consumption.

 There was a significant change in frontal and rear-end styling with the introduction of the Blenheim.
 The headlights were paired and mounted considerably inboard from the extreme front of the car.
 The bonnet was also modified with the fitting of gas struts to hold it up when open for the first time, and featured a fully rectangular hinge for the first time in Bristol's history.
+At the rear saw the abandonment of the vertically mounted Bedford tail-lights in favor of the split units from the Opel Senator B.